ibm-cloud-docs/watsonxdata/known_issues.md

 When you use Spark 4.0 as runtime, ANSI mode is enabled by default.
 This cause failures when executing standard TPC-DS queries.
 To avoid these issues, ANSI mode should be disabled in Spark 4.0 templates by setting the configuration `spark.sql.ansi.enabled": "false"`.
 This ensures ANSI mode is not automatically activated and prevents query incompatibilities.

-## Access failures when `Context-based restrictions` is enabled
-{: #known_issue54941}

-When `Context-based restrictions` is enabled, ingestion jobs fail.
-Additionally, other operations that require metastore administrator access also fail.
-Ingestion and admin-level operations work as expected when CBR is disabled.

 ## {{site.data.keyword.lakehouse_short}} assistant operation fails due to `context-based restrictions` network policy
 {: #known_issue54697}